lenstronomy/JAXtronomy/README.rst

 We compare the runtimes between jaxtronomy and lenstronomy by timing 10,000 function executions.
 These tests were done on one CPU.
 We expect the performance boosts to be even higher on GPU.
 A notebook for runtime comparisons is provided.

-**LensModel ray-tracing**
+**LensModel ray-shooting**

-The table below shows the approximate ratios of jaxtronomy runtimes to lenstronomy runtimes in percentages for different deflector profiles and different grid sizes.
+The table below shows how much faster jaxtronomy is compared to lenstronomy for different deflector profiles and different grid sizes.

 .. list-table::
    :header-rows: 1